cncf/techdocs/analyses/0012-TUF/analysis.md

 #### Branding and design

-- Reduce empty space between hero section and Navbar to bring information to eyelevel.
+- Reduce the empty space between the hero section and Navbar to bring information to eyelevel.
 At the moment the information is too far down, you have to scroll to find it.